 The key to keeping all the vitamins is to cook them as little as possible (steamed).

-Ginger is another typical healthy food that we think of when we get sick.
-Ginger can help reduce inflammation, which can help soothe sore throat and other inflammatory diseases.
-Ginger may also help relieve nausea.
+Of course, ginger is another typical superfood that you think of when you want to stay healthy.
+Above all, ginger can help reduce inflammation, which can help soothe sore throat and other inflammatory diseases.
+Also, ginger may help relieve nausea.

 Just like broccoli, spinach is most useful when cooked as little as possible to preserve its nutritional properties.